dol7/Grocery-List/README.md

 # Grocery-List App
 Grocery List
 Web page will load with:
- 1.input field to add grocery items with add button
+ - input field to add grocery items with add button
- 2. empty list
+ - empty list
- 3. Clear button
+ - Clear button
- 4. Local storage
+ - Local storage

 Given shopper goes to supermarket and wants to remember what to buy When shopper adds item in input field AND hits Enter or Add to List Button